smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 ### **2.5 About Us Page**

-* Allows any user to read more information on the company, when the were set up, why they were set up, and what their mission statement is
+* Allows any user to read more information on the company, when the were set up, why they were set up, and what their mission statement is.
+Here i have used some header tags, some paragraphs, and an image of a cleaner.

 ### **2.6 Cleaning Services Page**

 * On this page users can browse all of the services offered by the company.
 There is also some additional information on pricing.
-Users can also click on the service they are interested in purchasing and then be directed to the contact us form so they can supply contact details and any additional information about the job they need doing
+Users can also click on the service they are interested in purchasing and then be directed to the contact us form so they can supply contact information and any additional information about the service they are interested in.
+I used Bootstrap cards for this section.

 ### **2.7 Our Promise Page**

 * Before purchasing a service from the company potential customers can read this section and know what kind of level of service they can expect and the standards the company promise to achieve.
+I used an image of a cleaner for the center of the page and some headers and text around the image.
+On smaller screen sizes the image disappears and only text is displayed.

 ### **2.8 FAQ Page**

 * Lots of customers will always have a few questions about a product or service before they buy it.
 By adding this section to the website it allows us the potential customer to see if their question is here, and if so, to have it answered.
 This means the customer doesn't have to call the office number so it will save staff time answering the same kind of questions over and over again.
+Here i have used a Bootstrap accordion

 ### **2.9 Contact Us Page**